beyond-all-reason/teiserver/README.md

 - Ability for players to hide their flag

 ### Contributing
-All contributors are welcome; if you spot an issue or bug with it message me directly on the [BAR discord](https://discord.gg/N968ddE) or open an issue in this repo.
+All contributors are welcome; if you spot an issue or bug with it mention me on the [BAR discord](https://discord.gg/N968ddE) (@teifion) or open an issue in this repo.
+Pull requests are also welcome; even if it's just a matter of spelling mistake.